openharmony/docs/en/application-dev/reference/apis-media-kit/js-apis-media.md

 on(type: 'durationUpdate', callback: Callback\<number>): void

 Subscribes to media asset duration changes.
 It is used to refresh the length of the progress bar.
-By default, this event is reported once when the AVPlayer switches to the prepared state.
+By default, this event is reported once in the prepared state.
 However, it can be repeatedly reported for special streams that trigger duration changes.
 The **'durationUpdate'** event is not supported in live mode.

 **System capability**: SystemCapability.Multimedia.Media.AVPlayer